Director of Community Engagement and Stewardship

-In 2006 Elkhaldy joined the Board of Directors of Barnabas Uplift, an outreach program to assist the working poor in the community.
+In 2005, Elkhaldy co-founded and joined the Executive Committee of the Children of Abraham in Cedar Rapids, IA.
+Additionally, in 2006, he became a member of the Board of Directors of Barnabas Uplift, an outreach program dedicated to assisting the working poor in the community.